A compactness tool for the analysis of nonlocal evolution equations: Introduction

 Similar nonlocal models have been introduced recently in \cite{MR2888353} where the nonlocal convective term takes the form

 where $\phi_0$ is an odd function.
 The possible application of the methods introduced here remains to be analyzed.
-The main difficulty in these models is even from the beginning the global existence of the solutions.
-Some models when the convection is nonlocal has been considered previously in \cite{tesis-tatiana}, $u_t=u_{xx}+G\ast u^q-u^q$, $q\geq 2$ and \cite{MR2739418} , $u_t=u_{xx}+(u^{q-1}(K\ast u))_x$, $q=2$.
+From the very beginning, the main difficulty in these models is the global existence of the solutions.
+Some models when the convection is nonlocal have been considered previously in \cite{tesis-tatiana}, $u_t=u_{xx}+G\ast u^q-u^q$, $q\geq 2$ and \cite{MR2739418} , $u_t=u_{xx}+(u^{q-1}(K\ast u))_x$, $q=2$.
 The main difficulty in obtaining the asymptotic behavior for similar models where the convection is dominant, i.e. $1<q<2$, is to obtain an entropy estimate.
-If the entropy inequality can be avoided in the critical case it seems to be crucial for the uniqueness of the solutions of the limit equation in the sub-critical case.
+Even if the entropy inequality can be avoided in the critical case it seems to be crucial for the uniqueness of the solutions of the limit equation in the sub-critical case.
 However, we refer to \cite{MR1440033} where the asymptotic behavior of systems of the type $u_t=\Delta u-\partial _y(|u|^{q-1}u)$ with $q$ subcritical is obtained without entropy estimates but rather with a kinetic formulation that allows to use some compactness arguments previously employed in the case of multidimensional scalar conservation laws \cite{MR1201239}.
 The possible application of these kinetic methods to the case on nonlocal diffusion and/or convection remains to be analyzed in the future.

 The paper is organized as follows.
 In Section \ref{prelim} we review a few compactness arguments known to be useful in the analysis of time evolution problems and prove Theorem \ref{rossi-time}.
 Once the compactness tool is obtained, in Section \ref{proof.main.result} we prove Theorem \ref{asimp}.